olets/zsh-abbr/README.md

 abbr (--list|-l)
 ```

 List all abbreviations available in the current shell.
-Universal abbreviations appear first.
+User abbreviations appear first.

 ```shell
 % abbr a apple